Living with Tourette syndrome: Cop, reporter and accountant open up with stories of struggle

 But many cases go undiagnosed, and there are many misconceptions about the disorder.

-"Things like, 'Why can't you hold it in?' … So it must be something that you're doing on purpose," said Dr. Joohi Jimenez-Shahed, a neurologist in New York City.
+"Things like, 'Why can't you hold it in?' … So it must be something that you're doing on purpose," Dr. Joohi Jimenez-Shahed, a neurologist in New York City, said.

 Also: "The misperception that it's all about swearing and, you know, doing inappropriate behaviors, which may affect some individuals with tics and Tourette's, but not everybody," she said.